A new series for $\pi^3$ and related congruences

 \endproclaim \Remark\ 1.2.
 Let $p$ be an odd prime.
 We are also able to show that

 where $(\f{\cdot}p)$ denotes the Legendre symbol, and $q_p(2)$ stands for the Fermat quotient $(2^{p-1}-1)/p$.
 Recall that in 1938 Lehmer [L] proved the congruence

 In view of certain correspondence between series for the zeta function or powers of $\pi$ and congruences involving Bernoulli or Euler numbers revealed in the authors' papers [Su2] and [Su3], the congruence (1.6) suggests that we should consider the series $\sum_{k=0}^\infty\bi{2k}kH_k^{(2)}/2^k$.
-Since this series divergences, we should seek for certain transformation.
+Since this series diverges, we should seek for certain transformation.
 Let $p$ be an odd prime.
-It is easy to see that
+By [Su2, Lemma 2.1] and [T],